hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520767v4-cognibench-a-legal-inspired-framework-and-dataset-for-assessing-cogn.md

 ---
 layout: default
-title: CogniBench: A Legal-inspired Framework and Dataset for Assessing Cognitive Faithfulness of Large Language Models
+title: "CogniBench: A Legal-inspired Framework and Dataset for Assessing Cognitive Faithfulness of Large Language Models"
 ---

 # CogniBench: A Legal-inspired Framework and Dataset for Assessing Cognitive Faithfulness of Large Language Models